AdobeDocs/analytics.en/help/implement/vars/overview.md

 Analytics provides a number of variables to collect Analytics data.
 Variables in this section are split into several sections:

 * **Page variables** are values that are typically used directly in reporting.
 Common page variables include `props`, `eVars`, and `events`.
 * **Config variables** are settings values that help make sure the correct data reaches Adobe.
 Common config variables include `trackingServerSecure`, `charSet`, and `linkTrackVars`.
-Config variables typically do not populate dimension values.
+Config variables typically do not populate dimension items.
 * **Functions and methods** are pieces of code that perform a specific task when referenced.
 Common functions include `t()`, `tl()`, and `clearVars()`.

 ## Variables and implementation methods